MikeDacre/fyrd/README.rst

 either torque, slurm, or locally with the multiprocessing module.
 It uses simple techiques to avoid overwhelming the queue and to catch bugs on the fly.

+For complete documentation see `the documentation site <https://mikedacre.github.io/python-cluster>`_ and the `PythonCluster.pdf <PythonCluster.pdf>`_ document in this repository.

 .. contents:: **Contents**

 Installation